hard cider

 What Kind Of Apples Are Used For Hard Cider

-There are over 30 different varieties of apples used to make cider in Virginia alone, and none of them make for good eating.
+If you’re using apples to make your cider, there are over 30 different varieties of apples used to make cider in Virginia alone, and none of them make for good eating.
 Cider apples are bitter, and some are downright ugly — if picked one and took a bite, you probably wouldn’t do it again.

 Cider apples are sometimes called spitters — because they are too bitter to eat.
 Cider apples have more acid and tannin (just like wine grapes) than eating apples, which is what gives finished cider its structure.
 Diane Flynt of Foggy Ridge Cider says, “cider is a 3-legged stool with a balance of acid, tannin and fruit.”